menu

 Demographics

-The percentage of adults in Colebrook - Columbia with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.25% of adults in Colebrook - Columbia have a bachelor's degree or advanced degree.
+The citizens of Colebrook - Columbia are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Colebrook - Columbia have a bachelor's degree or advanced degree

 The per capita income in Colebrook - Columbia in 2022 was $35,143, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,572 for a family of four.
 However, Colebrook - Columbia contains both very wealthy and poor people as well.